 History, tourist information, and nearby accommodation

-A motte and bailey castle was built by Henry I in a position overlooking the River Great Ouse.
-To create space for the castle and its bailey enclosure Henry's e had to destroy some of the existing Saxon buildings.
+Bedford Castle is a motte and bailey castle built by Henry I in a position overlooking the River Great Ouse.
+To create space for the castle and its bailey enclosure Henry's men had to destroy some of the existing Saxon buildings.
 The original castle consisted of just the motte and an inner bailey.

 The crown installed a royal castellan to administer the castle.
 When King Stephen claimed the throne the castellan was Simon de Beauchamp.
 When Simon de Beauchamp died in 1137 King Stephen decided to grant the castle to Hugh the Pauper, on condition that he marry Simon's daughter.
 Unfortunately for the king's plans, the grant to Hugh was disputed by the sons of Simon's brother, who claimed the castle should go to the elder brother, Miles de Beauchamp.

 Just as the squabble broke out, King David of Scotland marched south to invade, in support of Stephen's rival to the throne, the Empress Matilda.
 Despite the fact that Miles de Beauchamp came out in support of King Stephen, the king decided to capture Bedford Castle by force as he marched north to meet the Scots in battle.
 Miles de Beauchamp garrisoned the castle against him, but rather than launch a siege, King Stephen left a token force outside the castle to starve the defenders into submission and continued his march north.